 We have a procedure to allow us to identify projects in line with our aims, so that we can direct our resources in a thoughtful and consistent manner.
 Our procedure is designed also to flag issues that may cause upset or harm to bereaved parents and their families.

-Please note that this procedure does not cover requests for direct funding or to provide public/patient involvement (PPI).
-For more information on these two areas please email email@example.com.
+Please note that this procedure does not cover requests for direct funding, for more information on this areas please visit apply for research funding.

 In order to request support from Sands for your project, please complete our 'Research request’ form, describing your project and the support requested.
 If you have any questions about the form, please email firstname.lastname@example.org.
 Please also send completed forms to this email address.